psadi/ghostty-appimage/README.md

 ### 🛠️ Troubleshooting

-- If the AppImage does not run, ensure that you have provided executable permissions.
 - If you encounter any errors, check the terminal for error messages that may indicate missing dependencies or other issues.

 ## 🤝 Contributing